GovTechSG/ship-hats-overview/subscription.md

 For vendors, kindly get in touch with the agency that you engage with for SHIP-HATS access.

+#### 2. How much does it cost to subscribe to SHIP-HATS?

+Refer to <a href="https://sgdcs.sgnet.gov.sg/sites/IDA-GoSync/gdspdd-ai/ship/SitePages/Pricing.aspx" pricing details</a> accessible via your GSIB/SOE machine.

 #### 2. When does billing start for a subscription?

 Billing starts only from the first of the following month as we offer free subscription from the day of account provisioning until the first of the following month.